Court Reporters as Career

 Many community colleges and technical institutes offer post-secondary certificate programs for court reporters.

-CertificationsIn the United States the National Court Reporters Association (NCRA) offers certification for court reporters and broadcast captioners.
-Certification as a Registered Professional Reporter (RPR) includes a written test and a skills test, in which court reporters must type at least 225 words per minute.
+CertificationsFor example; in the United States the National Court Reporters Association (NCRA) offers certification for court reporters and broadcast captioners.
+Certification as a Registered Professional Reporter (RPR) includes a written test and a skills test.

 After completing their formal program, court reporters must complete short-term on-the-job training.